robbinsr/data_transformation/README.md

 tidyData
 ========

 This repository contains raw data that was collected from thirty individuals whose physical actions were measured by a particular type of mobile phone.
 This repository also contains a program (run_analysis.R) that integrates, organizes, and summarizes the raw data.
 The purpose for making the data "tidy" is to make the data more understandable.
-This repository contains a codebook (tidyCodeBook.xls, tidyCodeBook.pdf) that explains any changes to data labels.
+This repository contains a codebook (tidyCodeBook.pdf) that explains any changes to data labels.

 The algorithm performed in run_analysis.R is described below.